recastnavigation/recastnavigation/CONTRIBUTING.md

 paragraph and indicate which issue is fixed in the specific format below.

-Fix #42
+Fixes #42
 ```

-Important things you should try to include in commit messages include:
+Important things you should try to include in PR messages include:
 * Motivation for the change
-* Difference from previous behaviour
+* Differences from previous behaviour
-* Whether the change alters the public API, or affects existing behaviour significantly
+* Whether the change alters the public API, or meaningfully affects existing behaviour

 [code-of-conduct]: https://github.com/recastnavigation/recastnavigation/blob/main/CODE_OF_CONDUCT.md
 [q-and-a]: https://github.com/recastnavigation/recastnavigation/discussions/categories/q-a